QuotaClub

 How to be visible before you DM.

-9 min readUpdated 2026
+9 min readLast reviewed 10 August 2026

 Welcome

-LinkedIn isn’t where SDRs close deals.
-It’s where dead sequences come back to life.
+LinkedIn: where dead sequences come back to life.

 That’s not LinkedIn being dead.
 That’s being a stranger.

 The SDRs who actually get meetings out of LinkedIn build visibility before they ever press connect.
 By the time the DM lands, the prospect has seen the SDR’s name in their feed two or three times.
-The DM isn’t cold — it’s warmer than most prospects’ email inbox.
+The DM isn’t cold.
+It’s warmer than most prospects’ email inbox.

 Below: the four-step play I run on LinkedIn every week.
 Profile, presence, connection, DM.
 None of it requires you to be a LinkedIn influencer.